PagerDuty-Samples/summit-2020-api-workshop/summit-2020-api-workshop/step2.md

 Second we will get the Bearer Token for our Twitter Developer account.

-If you missed this pre-requisite you can skip it and the App will use a mock server we created or you can try to quickly sign up [here](https://developer.twitter.com/en/apply-for-access) however this may take several minutes.
+If you missed this pre-requisite, you can skip it and the App will use a mock server we created.
+Alternately you can try to quickly sign up [here](https://developer.twitter.com/en/apply-for-access), however this may take several minutes.

-1. Access your Twitter Developer Account by navigating to the [Dashboard.](https://developer.twitter.com/en/portal/dashboard) https://developer.twitter.com/en/portal/dashboard
+1. Access your Twitter Developer Account by navigating to the [Dashboard](https://developer.twitter.com/en/portal/dashboard).
 1. Click "Projects & Apps" in the left sidebar.
 1. Click "Overview" in the expanded options in the left sidebar.
 1. Create a new "App" by clicking the blue outlined button "Create App" at the bottom of the "Overview" page.
 1. Enter a helpful name.
-Suggested: "PagerDuty Summit App."
+Suggested: "PagerDuty Summit App"
-1. Click "Complete."
+1. Click "Complete"
 1. Copy the "Bearer token", a 116 length string.
 1. Back in the editor paste in the copied Bearer Token inbetween the quotes of the key `TWITTER_BEARER_TOKEN`.in the `.env` file.